 To get the most of your trekking experience, it is vital that the trek matches your condition and stamina level.
 Mitigating the difficulty of an existing trek is also possible, for example by limiting the distance and vertical ascent per day, incorporating rest days, and omitting certain mountain passes.
 The duration of a trek is a major factor as well, as fatigue gradually builds up during long treks.
 Knowing your physical shape is of great importance to design your ideal trek.

 Hard treks are highly demanding and require a strong physical condition.
 Long hiking days of 6 to 8 hours are common to cover distances up to 20 km.
-A heavy backpack (> 16 kg) needs to be carried over rough trails and off-track stretches over ice fields and scree slopes.
-Prepare for elevation gains over 1000 meters in a single day and crossing mountain passes up to 5000 meters high.
+You will be hiking on rough trails and off-track stretches across ice fields and scree slopes.
+Prepare for elevation gains up to 1500 meters in a single day and crossing mountain passes up to 5000 meters high.
 Most nights — which are frigid at altitudes above 3000 meters — are spent in tents.
-Compared to ‘extreme’ treks, ‘hard’ treks often do offer the opportunity to stay in homestays for several nights, which gives some extra comfort and allows for carrying less heavy backpacks.
-Plentiful mountain hiking experience is an advantage to make it through these treks.
+Compared to ‘extreme’ treks, ‘hard’ treks often offer more opportunities to stay in homestays and allow for baggage transport with mules.
+Together, this results in some more comfort and allows for carrying a less heavy backpack.
+Plentiful high mountain hiking experience is an advantage to make it through these treks.

 Extreme treks have the highest difficulty and are located in the most remote parts of Tajikistan and at the highest altitudes (above 4000 meters).
-The treks lead over rough terrain with possibly risky off-trail stretches.
+A considerable elevation gain of more than 1500 meters may be covered in a single day over steep slopes.
+The treks lead over rough terrain with possibly technical off-trail stretches.
 Facilities like homestay accommodations are scarce or even non-existent.
 Most nights are spent in tents in the wilderness.
 The landscape at the highest altitudes is barren and you will be fully exposed to the elements.
-A heavy backpack (> 16 kg) is to be carried to bring camping equipment and all food necessary for the duration of the trek.
-An optimal level of fitness is required as well as a willingness to push your limits.
-Previous specialized mountaineering skills however are not a prerequisite, as the treks do not involve the usage of any climbing equipment.
+The terrain is often too difficult for baggage transport with mules, so that a heavy backpack (> 16 kg) has to be carried to bring camping equipment and all food necessary for the duration of the trek.
+An optimal fitness level is required as well as a willingness to push your limits.
+Specialized mountaineering skills however are not a prerequisite, as the treks do not involve the usage of any climbing equipment.

 Tourist infrastructure in Tajikistan is limited – nights are spent either in tents or in homestay accommodations, which are run by local people.
 Wherever homestay accommodation is not available, the night needs to be spent in tents.
 Equipment must be carried along during the entire trekking, in addition to the food for dinner and breakfast.
 Homestay accommodations mostly come with meals included.
 For this reason, the amount of food – and thus weight – to be carried is inevitably higher when staying in tents.